Making Rotation Averaging Fast and Robust with Anisotropic Coordinate Descent: Experiments

 \subsection{Robust rotation averaging}

 We test the proposed ACD solver as an initialization strategy for robust refinement and obtain two algorithms, ACD\textsubscript{ IRLS} and ACD\textsubscript{ AIRLS}.
-ACD\textsubscript{ IRLS} refers to applying iteratively reweighted least squares (see Algorithm 2 in~\cite{chatterjee2017}).
-The robust estimation stage of ACD\textsubscript{ AIRLS} incorporates the uncertainties into the objective (similarly to~\cite{Zhang2023}) as
+ACD\textsubscript{ IRLS} refers to applying iteratively reweighted least squares (see Algorithm 2 in~\cite{chatterjee2013efficient}).
+The robust estimation stage of ACD\textsubscript{ AIRLS} incorporates the uncertainties into the objective (similarly to~\cite{Zhang2023}).
+Let $\omega(\cdot)$ extract the exponential map parameters, $\{\Delta \hat\omega_k\}$ encode the incremental updates of rotations $\{\mR_k\}$, and $\rho(x) = \frac{x^2}{x^2 + \tau^2}$ be the Geman-McClure kernel function.
+The following objective is iteratively optimized by ACD\textsubscript{ AIRLS}

-where $\mA_{ij}$, $\Delta\omega$, $\tilde\omega_{ij}$ are the coefficient matrices, incremental updates of absolute rotations and relative rotations, respectively (following notation in~\cite{chatterjee2017}), $\rho(x) = \frac{x^2}{x^2 + \tau^2}$ is a Geman-McClure kernel function, and $\mH_{ij}=\mD_{ij}\tr\mD_{ij}$.
+followed by updating $\mR_k \leftarrow \mR_k e^{[\Delta\hat\omega_k]_\times}$.
 In Tables \ref{tab:RA_robust} and \ref{tab:ETH3D_robust}, we compare these methods to the other robust rotation averaging approaches on SfM and ETH3D datasets, respectively.
-We see that the solution accuracy of ACD\textsubscript{ IRLS} is identical to L1IRLS~\cite{chatterjee2017}, and is higher than that of Zhang~\etal~\cite{Zhang2023}.
+We see that the solution accuracy of ACD\textsubscript{ IRLS} is identical to L1IRLS~\cite{chatterjee2013efficient}, and is higher than that of Zhang~\etal~\cite{Zhang2023}.
 ACD\textsubscript{ AIRLS} outperforms the other methods on the majority of the SfM datasets and many ETH3D datasets.
 The method of Zhang~\etal~\cite{Zhang2023} gives poor solutions in a several cases, \eg UWO, Vercingetorix.
 We think that might be related to MAGSAC's hyperparameter that may need to be tuned for each dataset.
-On the other hand, ACD does not require hyperparameter tuning, and for the refinement step we used the same threshold parameter $\tau = 5^\circ$ of the robust kernel as in the author's implementation of~\cite{chatterjee2017}.
+On the other hand, ACD does not require hyperparameter tuning, and for the refinement step we used the same threshold parameter $\tau = 5^\circ$ of the robust kernel as in the author's implementation of~\cite{chatterjee2013efficient}.